 We produce polymer grade propylene at our Mont Belvieu location and chemical grade propylene at our BRPC facility.
-The primary purpose of the BRPC unit is to fractionate refinery grade propylene produced by an affiliate of ExxonMobil Corporation into chemical grade propylene.
-The production of polymer grade propylene from our Mont Belvieu plants is primarily used in our petrochemical marketing activities.
-On a weighted-average basis, aggregate utilization rates of our propylene fractionation facilities were approximately 86%, 86% and 83% during the years ended December 31, 2007, 2006 and 2005, respectively.
+The primary purpose of the BRPC unit is to fractionate refinery grade propylene produced by an affiliate of Exxon Mobil Corporation into chemical grade propylene.
+The production of polymer grade propylene from our Mont Belvieu facility is primarily used in our petrochemical marketing activities.
+On a weighted-average basis, aggregate utilization rates of our propylene fractionation facilities were approximately 72.2%, 86.0% and 86.2% during the years ended December 31, 2008, 2007 and 2006, respectively.
 This business segment also includes an above-ground polymer grade propylene storage and export facility located in Seabrook, Texas.
 This facility can load vessels at rates up to 5,000 barrels per hour.